Commercialization Workshop

 Book a 30-minute conversationDay 2

 Independent work.
 No client time until the closing call.
-I take the raw material from Day 1 and produce Offering Briefs: 2–3 pages each, specified enough to put in front of a real buyer.
+I take the raw material from Day 1 and produce Offering Briefs: 2–3 pages each, specified enough to put in front of real buyers.

 Each brief contains: